jameelbrannon/EquityResearch/README.md

 Stock market research.
-All public equity sompanies can be identified by their ticker symbol.
+All public equity companies can be identified by their ticker symbol.